sashel/permANOVA/README.md

            resample = resampledesign(cfg, design);
         end

     This will allow you to use some pre-computed, more complex permutation matrices (not necessary for an independent 2-way  ANOVA, but e.g. for group x condition interactions in a mixed design)

-    * at approximately line 229 add
+    * at approximately line 229 add 'tmpcfg.fac = cfg.fac;'

-tmpcfg.fac = cfg.fac;

     This configuration struct field will be used to indicate the factor or interaction of interest.
 This can be 'a' (first factor), 'b' (second factor) or 'iaxb' for the interaction

   In resampledesign (in the private folder of your Fieldtrip version) change line 130 from

         resample = cat(2, blockres{:});
      to

         resample(:,cat(2, blocksel{:})) = cat(2, blockres{:});

   See the following bug note: http://bugzilla.fcdonders.nl/show_bug.cgi?id=1546

   Now your Fieldtrip version is set up and ready to run permutation ANOVAs.

 ## Example: 2-way balanced independent ANOVA